-Deere ventured into the construction industry via their agricultural track type tractors and are now well established as a producer of construction and logging equipment as well as catering for folks down on the farm!
+Deere ventured into the construction industry via its agricultural track type tractors and are now well established as a producer of construction and logging equipment as well as catering for folks down on the farm!

 Hancock, recognized as the originator of the elevating scraper concept, had already been manufacturing this type of bowl for some years and built them in several sizes.
 They were originally designed for land levelling and intended to be towed behind agricultural tractors or small track type tractors, an area in which John Deere excelled.

 A manufacturing agreement was set up between Deere and Hancock in 1957.

 John Deere were something of a pioneer in respect to elevating scrapers being the first company to offer this type of machine as a motor scraper on a commercial production basis.